MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     The code comment should be located after the final closing brace of the ProcessOrder method and before the closing brace of the OrderProcessor class.

-    You'll instruct GitHub Copilot to use this location when it creates the new single-purpose methods inside the OrderProcessor class.
+    You can instruct GitHub Copilot to use this location when it creates the new single-purpose methods inside the OrderProcessor class.

 1. Ask GitHub Copilot Agent to create stub methods that can be used to hold the extracted code.